 No flower yet, but I really like the big teeth on this relatively small Neo.
 'Tunisia' x 'Governor's Pleas F2'

 ...and a surprising grex mate to the plant above!
+I'll wait to cast judgement on it 'til it blooms.
 Photo from July 2013.

 My grex of Neo.
 'Gespacho' x ['Charm x Mocha Mint] started to come into bloom during June 2009.
 First flower 6/30/09.
 This is one of the wilder ones.
 There's no getting away from the spots on this one.
 This one's worthy of registration.
 I need a couple more pups, and a good name!!